bitwit/postcardsocial.net/src/documents/posts/2014-06-17-june-postcard-update.html.md

 I'm excited to say that I currently have the privilege of working on contract with the [Sidekick team][2].
 If you aren't familiar with Sidekick, it is an incredible WordPress plugin for client education through guided interactive audio tutorials.
-Myself and one other developer are currently tasked with building the 'Composer' part of this tool that will allow developers and agencies to build their own guided tutorials for their customizations.
+Myself and one other developer are currently tasked with building the 'Composer' part of this tool that will allow developers and agencies to build their own guided tutorials for their own WordPress customizations.

 Working with the Sidekick team is a fantastic opportunity to work in a startup environment highly involved in the WordPress space and I feel the experience will be integral to getting more in touch with the community at large.